swilsonmedia/pak-utils/packages/pak-cli/readme.md

 # Pak CLI

+A CLI that helps to simplify and speed up a developer's workflow.
+It removes many repetitive steps dealing with case management and version control.
+If you've ever opened FogBugz to find the case number to create a branch or to tell one branch from another, you will like this CLI.
+Commands like [commit](#commit) and [merge](#merge) walk you through prompts that help update cases from within the command line.

-Pak CLI wraps Bug & VCS APIs into a set utilities designed to make your day of developing a little better!
-A deliberately opinionated workflow.
-If you need to rebase or cherry pick from branches for merging to master, you'll need to resort to the using those GIT commands directly.
+*If your workflow has you reaching for rebase or cherry pick for merging to master, you'll need to resort to the using those GIT commands directly.

 ![Terminal display of basic pak usage](./docs/pak-no-command.png)